godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

 Groups
 ------

-Nodes can be added to groups, as many as desired per node, and is a useful feature for organizing large scenes.
+A node can be added to as many groups as desired.
+This is a useful feature for organizing large scenes.
 There are two ways to do this.
-The first is from the UI, from the Groups button under the Node panel:
+The first is from the UI, using the Groups button under the Node panel:

 .. image:: img/groups_in_nodes.png